An Algorithm for Local Transverse Feedback Linearization: Introduction

 Unfortunately, their procedure relies on the existence of an integrable distribution adapted to the tangent space of \(\Manifold{N}\) and to the specific system structure.
 Finding this distribution can be difficult even in the single-input case as demonstrated in~\cite{DSouza2021}.
-Inspired by Gardner and Shadwick, the authors of this work sought an algorithmic procedure that could, at the minimum, produce the integrable distribution or, equivalently, the solvable system of partial differential equations.
+Inspired by~\cite{Gardner1992}, the authors of this work sought an algorithmic procedure that could, at a minimum, produce the integrable distribution.
 The algorithm for the single-input case was presented in~\cite[Remark 2]{DSouza2021}.
 This article generalizes that work and presents an algorithm that produces the state and feedback transformation in the multi-input case.